Two-factor Authentication Frequently Asked Questions

 EWU has licensed Duo for two-factor authentication.

-Q. Why is EWU implementing this?
+Q. Why is EWU requiring this for employees?

 A. Unfortunately, account compromises and malicious attacks have become more numerous and frequent at EWU.
 Passwords alone no longer provide a sufficient degree of safety.
 If your EWU account is "hacked", criminals will have access to your personal information and everything in your Office 365 Account, your Banner account, and all the online services of InsideEWU.
 Most credential breaches can be stopped by two-factor authentication.